Courses & Curriculum

 BIO 450 Molecular Biology 3 credits

-Focus on nuclear organization and function.
-Topics include genome content and organization, chromatin structure and regulation, and epigenetic inheritance.
+This course focuses on genomes and nuclear organization and function.
+Topics include genome content and organization from an evolutionary perspective, epigenetic inheritance, chromatin structure and organization, somatic recombination, and organismal complexity.
 Prerequisite: BIO 111, 112, and either BIO 211,212 or BCH 301

 BIO 450L Molecular Biology Laboratory 1 credit